acryptos/docs.acryptos.com/README.md

 2. Stablecoin DEX ACryptoS StableSwap.

 Our tokenomics and fees are designed to
-1. Encourage longer term staking,
+1. Encourage longer term staking
-2. Reward long term holders of our ACS and ACSI native tokens.
+2. Reward long term holders of our ACS and ACSI native tokens

 ## ACryptoS Vaults

-ACryptoS Vaults grow your assets via automated yield Strategies.
-This saves users time and enables higher yields through more frequent compounding, more efficient gas utilisation, and other creative automations.
+ACryptoS Vaults grow your assets (tokens) via automated yield Strategies.

+The Vaults achieved higher yields through
+1. Unparalleled creative automations
+2. Frequent compounding
+3. Highly efficient gas utilisation

-When you deposit into a vault, your tokens will grow over time.
-You do not need to manually harvest the vaults.
+When you deposit into a vault, your tokens will grow over time

 ## ACryptoS StableSwap